Alexei Navalny: Foreign policy

-In 2016, Navalny spoke against the Russian intervention in the Syrian civil war, believing that there are internal problems in Russia that need to be dealt with rather than to get involved in foreign wars.
+His views on foreign policy evolved over time.
+He had initially supported the Russo-Georgian War in 2008, having asked the Russian army to strike the Georgian General Staff, called Georgians "rodents" and requesting that all Georgian citizens be expelled from Russia.
+He later apologized for insulting the Georgians, while stating that his principled position remained unchanged.
+Navalny also argued in 2008 and again in 2017 that Russia should recognize the independence of Moldova's breakaway region of Transnistria.

 Ukraine

-In early 2012, Navalny stated on Ukrainian TV, "Russian foreign policy should be maximally directed at integration with Ukraine and Belarus… In fact, we are one nation.
-We should enhance integration".
-During the same broadcast Navalny said "No one wants to make an attempt to limit Ukraine's sovereignty".
+In early 2012, Navalny said on Ukrainian TV that "Ukraine and Belarus are the natural allies of Russia and the Russian foreign policy should be maximally directed at integration with Ukraine and Belarus… In fact, we are one nation".
+During the same broadcast Navalny said that he is not against Ukraine's independence or national identity.
+He also claimed to see in Ukraine "a conspiracy to invade Ukraine with the aim of joining Russia is visible everywhere", and added "I will disappoint you - there are not four people sitting in the Kremlin who decide to add Ukraine to Russia or not."

 In March 2014, after Russia's annexation of Crimea, Navalny urged further sanctions against officials and businessmen linked to Putin and proposed his own list of sanctions, saying that previous US and EU sanctions were "mocked".
-In October 2014, Navalny suggested the fate of Crimea should be resolved by holding a new and fair referendum.
+In October 2014, Navalny suggested that the fate of Crimea should be resolved by holding a new and fair referendum.
 Navalny also said that Putin's government should stop "sponsoring the war" in Donbas.
 Navalny has strongly criticised Vladimir Putin's policies in Ukraine: "Putin likes to speak about the 'Russian world' but he is actually making it smaller.
 In Belarus, they sing anti-Putin songs at football stadiums; in Ukraine they simply hate us.
 In Ukraine now, there are no politicians who do not have extreme anti-Russian positions.
 Being anti-Russian is the key to success now in Ukraine, and that is our fault".

-In 2018, after the establishment of the Orthodox Church of Ukraine, an event labeled as the ending of more than three centuries of Russian spiritual and temporal control of the dominant faith in Ukraine, Navalny tweeted: "What took centuries to create has been destroyed by Putin and his idiots in four years… Putin is the enemy of the Russian World."
+In 2018, after the establishment of the autonomous Orthodox Church of Ukraine, an event labelled as the ending of more than three centuries of Russian spiritual and temporal control of the dominant faith in Ukraine, Navalny tweeted: "What took centuries to create has been destroyed by Putin and his idiots in four years ...
+Putin is the enemy of the Russian World."

 In February 2022, Navalny compared the recognition of the Donetsk People's Republic and the Luhansk People's Republic by Russia to when Soviet leaders deployed troops to Afghanistan in 1979, describing both events as a distraction to the population from real issues.
-He said that he believes that while Putin won't allow Ukraine to develop, Russia will pay the same price, and that Putin needed to be removed to save Russia.
+He said that he believed that while Putin will not allow Ukraine to develop, Russia will pay the same price, and that Putin needed to be removed to save Russia.